montali/vrije-ai/Dynamic Programming and Reinforcement Learning/2 - Finite horizon.md

 $V_{t}(x)=\max _{a=1, \ldots, n}\left\{\sum_{i=1}^{a} \lambda_{t}(i)\left(f_{a}+V_{t+1}(x-1)\right)+\left(1-\sum_{i=1}^{a} \lambda_{t}(i)\right) V_{t+1}(x)\right\}$

 Sometimes price fluctuate.
 How do we avoid prices going down?

+Note that we're summing the probabilities from 1 to a: this happens because we know that a customer willing to pay for 1 ()